In fact of Amazon’s 2.2 million third-party sellers worldwide, 86% sell in the U.S. marketplace, and 41% are even not located in the U.S.

 LCC Pros and Cons

 Operating an LLC is less formal than a corporation.
-It usually only requires an Annual Members’ Meeting and Members’ agreeing to changes of the Operating Agreement and other major company decisions.
+It usually only requires an Annual Members’ Meeting and Members’ agreeing to changes to the Operating Agreement and other major company decisions.

 CONS: It’s usually more expensive to form than a DBA, and it requires more paperwork and formal behavior.